ionutcirja/backbone.mixins/README.md

 };

 // mixins can be defined for views, models and collections
-// mixins can be defined or passed as an option var view = new Backbone.View({
+// mixins can be defined or passed as an option to the constructor var view = new Backbone.View({
     mixins: [mixin]
 });